 - 1. Contractor shall locate and mark all areas where existing drains are to be removed and replacement floor drains are to be installed. - 2.
-Concrete removals and replacement shall be as shown on Detail 25.2, and shall be incidental to this Work and not eligible for payment under any other Work Items. - 3.
-Install and epoxy-anchor supplemental reinforcement as shown on Detail 25.2, incidental to this Work and not eligible for payment under any other Work Item. - 4.
+Concrete removals and replacement shall be as shown on Detail 25.2, payable under other Work Items. - 3.
+Install and epoxy-anchor supplemental reinforcement as shown on Detail 25.2. - 4.
 Concrete removals required to install replacement drains and reinforcement shall be performed with conventional chipping hammers.
-Saw-cutting through slab NOT allowed.
+Saw-cutting or coring through slab NOT allowed.
 Do not cut existing reinforcement. - 5.
 Drains shall be installed as shown on Detail 25.2. - 6.
-Professional Surveyor per W.I.
-2.1 shall set and verify all final drain elevations prior to placing concrete.
+Contractor shall set and verify all final drain elevations to ensure proper drainage and provide minimum 1% slope to maximum of 2% slope on floor surfaces.
+Notify Engineer of any discrepancies prior to placing concrete.
+No ponding allowed.